 for Veterans and the Public

-HIV drugs are very important in keeping people healthy over the years.
+HIV drugs are essential in keeping people healthy over the years.
 For people who are sick from HIV, they can be lifesavers.
-Effective treatment stops or slows the progression of HIV.
-In recent years, scientists have learned a lot about the benefits of treatment even for persons whose immune systems appear to be functioning relatively well.
-Thus, in general, HIV drugs are recommended for ALL people with HIV infection, whether they are sick or well.
+Effective treatment stops or slows the progression of HIV and has important benefits, even for persons whose immune systems appear to be functioning relatively well.
+Thus, HIV drugs are recommended for ALL people with HIV infection, whether they are sick or well.
+And, in general, starting treatment early after someone is diagnosed with HIV is better than delaying, so long as you are ready to start.

 For people whose immune systems are weaker, starting treatment is urgent.
-Even for people whose immune systems are still relatively strong, it is important to consider starting HIV medications.
-More and more studies show that starting treatment early may be the most effective way to prevent long-term consequences of HIV.
-And, treatment dramatically reduces the risk of passing HIV infection to sex partners (or injection drug use partners); for pregnant women, it greatly reduces the chance of infecting the fetus.
+For people whose immune systems are still strong, it is important to start HIV medications before their immune systems suffer more.
+Studies show that starting treatment early is the most effective way to prevent long-term consequences of HIV.
+And, treatment that suppresses the HIV virus can prevent transmission (spread) of HIV infection to sex partners (or injection drug use partners); for pregnant women, it ccan prevent infection of the baby in the womb or at birth.

-However, there are reasons some people may not start taking HIV treatment right away.
-For one thing, the medications must be taken correctly every day or the virus may become resistant to drugs.
-That means the virus may change in a way that makes the drug no longer work.
+There a couple of things to know about as you decide when to start treatment.
+First, the current drug regimens usually are very simple and compact (between 1 and 3 pills per day), and they usually work very well, so long as you take them every day.
+Second, it's really important to take the medicines correctly every day or the virus may become resistant to the drugs.
+That means the virus may change in a way that makes the drugs no longer work.
 The most common cause of drug resistance is not taking medications correctly every day.
 So, people need to be ready to commit to taking the medications every day (we call this "adherence").
-Also, HIV medicines, like any other drugs may cause side effects in some people.
-But for most people the newer HIV drugs are quite tolerable.
-In addition, the current drug regimens usually are simple and compact (between 1 and 3 pills per day).
+And third, HIV medicines, like any other drugs, may cause side effects in some people.
+But people who take the newer HIV drugs usually do not have any problems with them.
+If you do have side effects, let your health care providers know so that they can work with you to solve this problem.

 - Symptoms of HIV disease (also called your clinical status, or how well you feel)